I tried creating a remote connection environment for Kiro IDE in Amazon SageMaker Unified Studio

 What is Amazon SageMaker Unified Studio?

-Amazon SageMaker Unified Studio is an integrated development environment that allows centralized management of data, analytics, and AI/ML development.
+Amazon SageMaker Unified Studio is an integrated development environment that provides centralized management of data, analytics, and AI/ML development.

-Resources can be managed per project, and development environments (Spaces) such as code editors and notebooks can be hosted in the cloud.
+Resources can be managed on a per-project basis, and development environments (Spaces) such as code editors and notebooks can be hosted in the cloud.

-You might brace yourself when you hear SageMaker, thinking it's something complex related to machine learning, but this time we're simply creating a code editor as a remote environment, so there are no complicated operations involved.
+You might tense up when you hear SageMaker, thinking it's something complex related to machine learning, but in this case we're simply creating a code editor as a remote environment, so there are no complicated operations involved.

 Creating a Domain

-As a prerequisite, since IAM Identity Center is not available in this environment, authentication will be done using IAM.
+As a prerequisite, since IAM Identity Center is not available in this environment, we will authenticate using IAM-based authentication.

-IAM Identity Center-based authentication is also available as an authentication method, so if you are using IAM Identity Center, please also consider Identity Center based domains.
+IAM Identity Center authentication is also available as an authentication method, so if you are using IAM Identity Center, please also consider Identity Center based domains.

 First, create a domain in SageMaker Unified Studio.